lihaowei1999/IRToolTrackingWithHololens2/README.md

 cd UI_python
 python main.py
 ```
+- The code is tested on Ubuntu 20.04 and window 10.
+There remains to be some bugs for windows 10, but should run well for ubuntu

 ## UI
 ### Connection to Hololens2 Sensors
 - Keep Hololens and PC in one subnet, set the ip of PC as `192.168.1.29`